Employment website

 An employment website is a website that deals specifically with employment or careers.
 Many employment websites are designed to allow employers to post job requirements for a position to be filled and are commonly known as job boards.
-Other employment sites offer employer reviews, career and job-search advice, and describe different job descriptions or employers.
-Through a job website, a prospective employee can locate and fill out a job application or submit resumes over the Internet for the advertised position.
+Other employment sites offer employer reviews, career and job-search advice, and information about job roles and employers.
+Through a job website, a prospective employee can locate and fill out a job application or submit résumés over the internet for advertised positions.

 History

-The Online Career Center was developed in 1992 by Bill Warren as a non-profit organization backed by forty major corporations to allow job hunters to post their resumes and for recruiters to post job openings.
+The Online Career Center was developed in 1992 by Bill Warren as a non-profit organization backed by forty major corporations, to allow job hunters to post their résumés and for recruiters to post job openings.

-In 1994, Robert J. McGovern began NetStart Inc. as software sold to companies for listing job openings on their websites and manage the incoming e-mails those listings generated.
-After an influx of two million dollars in investment capital he then transported this software to its own web address, at first listing the job openings from the companies who utilized the software.
+In 1994, Robert J. McGovern began NetStart Inc. as software sold to companies for listing job openings on their websites and managing the incoming e-mails generated by those listings.
+After an influx of $2 million in investment capital, he then transported this software to its own web address, at first listing the job openings from the companies who utilized the software.
 NetStart Inc. changed its name in 1998 to operate under the name of their software, CareerBuilder.
-The company received a further influx of seven million dollars from investment firms such as New Enterprise Associates to expand their operations.
+The company received a further influx of $7 million from investment firms such as New Enterprise Associates to expand their operations.

 Six major newspapers joined forces in 1995 to list their classified sections online.
-The service was called CareerPath.com and featured help-wanted listings from the Los Angeles Times, the Boston Globe, Chicago Tribune, the New York Times, San Jose Mercury News and the Washington Post.
+The service was called CareerPath.com and featured help-wanted listings from the Los Angeles Times, the Boston Globe, the Chicago Tribune, the New York Times, the San Jose Mercury News and the Washington Post.

-The industry attempted to reach a broader, less tech-savvy base in 1998 when Hotjobs.com attempted to buy a Super Bowl spot, but Fox rejected the ad for being in poor taste.
+The industry attempted to reach a broader, less tech-savvy base in 1998 when Hotjobs.com attempted to buy a Super Bowl spot, but Fox rejected the advertisement for being in poor taste.
 The ad featured a janitor at a zoo sweeping out the elephant cage completely unbeknownst to the animal.
 The elephant sits down briefly and when it stands back up, the janitor has disappeared, suggesting the worker was now stuck in the elephant's anus.
-The ad meant to illustrate a need for those stuck in jobs they hate, and offer a solution through their Web site.
+The ad meant to illustrate a need for those stuck in jobs they hate, and offer a solution through their website.